KnowageLabs/Knowage-Documentation/chapter_4/Glossary.rst

     Help Online wizard.

-All those words belonging to the glossary will be displayed
+All those words belonging to the glossary will be displayed.